AI & Agents

 First, cache your API responses.
 Making a network request for every page view slows down your site.
 If you use a modern rendering framework, use Static Site Generation or Incremental Static Regeneration to build your pages at compile time.
 The content gets baked into the HTML, which improves load times.

 Next, separate your environments.
 Avoid using the same workspace for staging and production.
 Create a dedicated staging workspace to test changes and preview drafts.
-Once validated, promote those files to the production workspace.
+Once validated, copy those notes and files to the production workspace with POST /current/workspace/{workspace_id}/storage/{node_id}/copy/.
 This isolation prevents accidental publications.

 Finally, write clear error handling.
-Network requests fail, and metadata fields might be missing due to human error during upload.
+Network requests fail, and a note might be missing a heading due to human error during publish.
 Your frontend data fetching logic should include retries.
-Provide fallback values and default images in your code so the application doesn't crash over a single malformed file.
+HTTP 429 with error code 1671 means you should back off until the x-ve-limit-expires header.
+Provide fallback values and default images in your code so the application doesn't crash over a single malformed note.
 These guidelines keep your CMS reliable.

 Frequently Asked Questions